atbcb/ICTTestingBaseline/docs/12PageTitles.md

   * F25: Failure of Success Criterion 2.4.2 due to the title of a Web page not identifying the contents

 ## Limitations, Assumptions, Exceptions
- * Assumption: Browsers render the title in the browser's tab for the page.
+ * Assumption: Browsers render the title of the page in the browser's tab.

 ## Test Procedure
 ### Selector